Hitomi Obara

 Hitomi Obara née Sakamoto (小原 日登美, Obara Hitomi) was a Japanese female wrestler from Hachinohe, Aomori.
 She was Captain in the Japan Ground Self-Defense Force.

 On 8 August 2012, Obara won the women's 48kg freestyle wrestling gold in her first Olympic Games at London's Excel Arena.

+She had retired from competitive wrestling after winning the gold medal at the London Olympics.

 Hitomi Obara died on 18 July 2025, at the age of 44.
 She had previously been diagnosed with depression and an eating disorder.